FAQ

 What can I submit for review?

 The product is designed around practical content inputs: text, documents, URLs, and static images or screenshots.
-Static creative review is beta evidence support: it helps Review assess visible text, layout, prominence, imagery, CTAs, and proof signals, but video is not included and publication approval stays with the customer.
+Static creative review is current evidence support: it helps Review assess visible text, layout, prominence, imagery, CTAs, and proof signals, but video is not included and publication approval stays with the customer.

 Does Redcliffe replace a compliance or legal approval process?